chrislabarge/chrislabarge.github.io/_posts/2015-03-17-mother-demo.markdown

 - Version Control
 - And more..

-The amount of modern day computer tech in this video that is just now being utlized by the general public is astonishing.
+The amount of modern day computer tech in this video that is just now being utilized by the general public is astonishing.
 I had heard about this video on a couple different podcasts but was not expecting to be so impressed.
 We are talking about close to a half a century ago this stuff was fully realized by genius's who were able